 To begin, dampen the toilet paper and lift it from the bowl.
 Do not attempt to remove the lumps by knocking them off or picking at them.
 The majority of the toilet paper should come off the car easily with high-pressure water, but be cautious since little pieces of paper may break off and land in other places on the car, where they could harden and cause further damage.
 Wet toilet paper poses no immediate threat, so a thorough cleaning can be postponed.
 Your car will appear new in no time with only a quick rinse and some soap.

 There is no fun being that grumpy old person standing with a shotgun to keep your car safe from a Halloween attack!
 It goes without saying that you should keep your car in the garage.
 Car covers and alarms that detect movement near your vehicle are two other alternatives.
-Be cautious but don’t forget to have some crazy kinda fun.
-Let us know what are your plans for this Halloween!
+Be cautious, but don’t forget to have some crazy kinda fun.
+Let us know what your plans are for this Halloween!